willfindlay/adaptivesec-F2020/journal/02-tierra-sept-17th.md

     - Probably not feasible, but an interesting thought experiment
 - Could also perhaps pre-configure a seed population of viable applications and use dependency graphs to drive viable evolution
     - This might be something interesting to try
+- Monoculture vs polyculture
+    - Polyculture is bad for security on an individual level
+    - But paradoxically it is better for security on the group level (attackers developing exploits need to be running 50 different versions of 50 different exploit software for example)
+    - A lot of modern software seems to sit somewhere in the middle

 ## Tierra

+Tierra makes a compelling argument about what it means to create artificial life.
+In particular, it may be tempting to think about artificial life in terms of how well it emulates the conditions of the natural world; the hypothesis of Tierra is that this is a spurious line of reasoning.
+Instead, a sufficiently configured virtual environment can offer amenable conditions for the simulation of *other* kinds of life (quite unlike that which would be found in our world).
+I think this is a very interesting approach as it attempts to solve a subtly yet fundamentally different problem: What similarities and differences exist between *other* forms of life and those that we see in nature?

+It is interesting to see some of the direct comparisons between Tierra and other projects like CoreWar, particularly in light of the hypothesis discussed above.
+The point about CoreWar's deceptively large instruction set makes a lot of sense to me (although there are only 10 basic instructions, each instruction takes a set of arguments leading to exponential instructional complexity).
+While I was initially surprised to learn that a large instruction set is *undesirable* for emulating life, thinking back to some of my background knowledge (high school biology), this does make sense; while there are only four nucleobases that make up our genes, it is only when they are taken together that they produce complicated strings of information.
+I found Tierra's approach for emulating these properties exceedingly clever; when I first read about the idea of template-based addressing, I immediately saw the parallel to molecular biological interactions in the real world.

+From a design perspective, Tierra is quite beautiful and I think it indeed accomplishes the goals it set out to achieve (namely to establish a baseline for comparison between life on Earth and life under other paradigms).
+However, it remains for me to consider both its practicality (or lack thereof) for real-world systems and its applicability to the domain of security (specifically adaptive security).

 ## More Project Thoughts